taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 <span class="notranslate"> CloudLinux OS Shared</span> 7, <span class="notranslate"> CloudLinux OS Shared</span> 7 Hybrid, and <span class="notranslate"> CloudLinux OS Shared</span> 8 only
 :::

-CRIU is <span class="notranslate"> _Checkpoint/Restore In Userspace_ </span> , (pronounced <span class="notranslate"> kree-oo </span> ), is a software tool for Linux operating system.
+CRIU is <span class="notranslate"> _Checkpoint/Restore In Userspace_ </span> , (pronounced <span class="notranslate"> kree-oo </span> ), is a software tool for the Linux operating system.
 Using this tool, you can freeze a running application (or part of it) and checkpoint it as a collection of files on disk.
-You can then use the files to restore the application and run it exactly as it was during the time of freeze (more information on the link [https://criu.org/Main_Page](https://criu.org/Main_Page) ).
+You can then use the files to restore the application and run it exactly as it was at the time of freeze (more information on the link [https://criu.org/Main_Page](https://criu.org/Main_Page) ).

 nginx-mod-lsapi now supports the following parameters: